TheThingsNetwork/docs/_archives/refactor/node-red/_test.md

 ## Activations
 Device activations are sent from the lower node output.

-1. Drag the lower output to the input same debug node.
+1. Drag the lower output to the input same **debug** node.
-2. Restart a device by briefly disconnecting it from power or uploading a new Sketch.
+2. Restart a device by briefly disconnecting power or upload a sketch.
 3. Soon, you should see the the activation message coming in like:

     ```json